What is aspect-oriented programming?

 Is AOP still useful in C#?

 AOP was formalized in the early 2000s as a way to improve the modularity of classic object-oriented languages at a time when Java and C# were still in their infancy.
 In the meantime, both languages and development practices have evolved.
-The generalization of the use of higher-order functions (delegates, anonymous methods, lambdas) and of dependency injection have greatly improved the modularity, covering some of the initial use cases of aspect-oriented programming.
+The generalization of the use of higher-order functions (delegates, anonymous methods, lambdas) and dependency injection has greatly improved modularity, covering some of the initial use cases of aspect-oriented programming.
 Therefore, some developers question the usefulness of AOP in modern applications.

 The academic roots of aspect-oriented programming did not help.
 Esoteric jargon like advice, pointcut, and joinpoint make AOP sound overly complex.
 Fortunately, .NET implementations, following PostSharp's lead, never followed this theoretical framework.
 After all, we don't even position Metalama as an aspect-oriented framework!